Behavior Analysis and Therapy

 M.S.
 Degree in Behavior Analysis and Therapy

-The School of Psychological and Behavioral Sciences at Southern Illinois University is proud to offer an graduate masters degree in Behavior Analysis and Therapy (BAT).
+The School of Psychological and Behavioral Sciences at Southern Illinois University is proud to offer a graduate masters degree in Behavior Analysis and Therapy (BAT).
 This comprehensive degree program is designed to train students to become Board Certified Behavior Analysts (BCBAs) or advance onward towards doctoral training to eventually become a Board Certified Behavior Analyst – Doctoral (BCBA-D).

 On Campus or Online?

 Our Masters degree is offered in the traditional on campus format in Carbondale, and in an innovative online format that consists of 100% of all coursework online.
 Classes are offered in the evening and some are asynchronous to help working professionals obtain certification.
 Some classes are live and help create a real-life vibe to the typical online learning experience.
 Regardless if you want the traditional on-campus experience, or the convenience of working full-time and remaining remote from SIU, the BAT program has options for you.

 Important Program Features

-At SIU, the BAT graduate program is compromised of a wide variety of coursework and real-life field experiences.
-A very rare combination of opportunities exist here at SIU, where the student will be able to practice the behavioral techniques learned in the classroom in actual clinical settings.
+At SIU, the BAT graduate program is comprised of a wide variety of coursework and real-life field experiences.
+A very rare combination of opportunities exists here at SIU, where the student will be able to practice the behavioral techniques learned in the classroom in actual clinical settings.
 Students will have access to diverse populations of clients ranging from children with autism, adults with brain injury, and elderly persons suffering from dementia.
 Beyond those clinical populations, students have opportunities to participate in animal laboratories, a gambling casino research installation, and business and industries in the local communities.

 Program Outcomes for Majors